Season 20 of South Park: Why Was It so Terrible?

 2. The Political Stuff Was Lame

 I'm not sure why, but they didn't seem like they were doing political satire as well as they used to.
 Almost all of their mockery was aimed at Donald Trump, and they made Hillary Clinton look like a reasonable authority figure who deserved to be elected.
 Maybe it's just sour grapes on my part because I'm no fan of Hillary myself, but they could have done more with her in terms of, she has a lot of things you could make fun of her for.
-It seems kind of weird when you contrast how much South Park seemed to suck up to Hillary Clinton this season with how much they've stretched the truth and made up tall tales to satirize other famous people like Barbara Streisand and Paris Hilton.
-There is not one joke really at Hillary Clinton's expense, other than the repetitious dubbing of both politicians as "Turd Sandwich" and "Giant Douche", a callback to a previous, actually funny, bit of political humor from South Park.
+It seems kind of weird when you contrast how much South Park seemed to suck up to Hillary Clinton this season, with how much they've stretched the truth and made up tall tales to satirize other famous people before, like Barbara Streisand and Paris Hilton.
+There is not one joke at Hillary Clinton's expense.

 1. The Narrative Separates and Divides Main Characters